eagle-head/timekeeper-countdown/docs/README.md

 # Timekeeper Countdown ⏳

 Welcome to the **Timekeeper Countdown** documentation!
-This library helps you easily implement countdown timers in your React and React Native applications.
+This library helps you easily implement countdown timers in any JavaScript/TypeScript application.
 Whether you need a timer for tasks, events, or custom applications, this library provides flexibility and ease of use.

 ## Overview